datumforge/enthistory/README.md

 go get github.com/datumforge/enthistory@latest
 ```

-In addition to installing enthistory, you need to create two files in your `ent` directory: `entc.go` and `generate.go`.
+In addition to installing enthistory, you need to already have, or create two files (`entc.go` and `generate.go`) - this can be within your `ent` directory, but full instructions can be found in the upstream [godoc](https://pkg.go.dev/entgo.io/ent/entc) documentation.
 The `entc.go` file should contain the following code:

 ```go